wren-lang/wren/doc/site/contributing.markdown

 ^title Contributing
-^category reference

-It should be obvious by now that Wren is under active development and there's lots left to do.
-We'd be delighted to have you participate.
+Wren is under active development and there's lots to do.
+We'd be delighted to have you help!

 ## Getting acquainted